 Avoid taking loans and making instalment purchases before or during military service!
-Payday loans, credit cards and mobile phone bills, for example, have gotten many young people into financial difficulty.
+For example, quickie loans, credit card debts or mobile phone bills may cause payment difficulties.

 Driving licence

 We recommend that you have the second stage of your driving licence (i.e. a full valid driving licence) completed before you begin military service.
 This may be difficult to do while in service.